Intent

 Key Stage One

 During this key stage, pupils are taught the knowledge, skills and understanding through religion and belief as well as wider learning themes.
-They are introduced to other principle religions and can reflect on prior learning as they progress through the units.
-Christianity and Islam are in focus.
+They are introduced to other world religions and can reflect on prior learning as they progress through the units.
+Christianity, Islam and Judaism are the key focuses.

 Key Stage Two

 During this key stage, pupils are taught the knowledge, skills and understanding through deeper enquiry into known religions and secular world views.
 Pupils consider the impact of beliefs and practices in greater detail and respond to questions that are more philosophical.
-In KS2, Christianity, Hinduism and Islam are in focus.
+In KS2, Christianity, Islam, Santana Dharma and Judaism are the key focuses.

 Implementation